Geometric-Algebra Adaptive Filters

-However, to estimate areas, volumes, and hypersurfaces, a regular adaptive filter designed in light of LA might not be very helpful.
-As it turns out, LA has limitations regarding the representation of geometric structures~\cite{hestenes1999newfoundations}.
-Take for instance the inner product between two vectors: it always results in a scalar.
-Thus, one may wonder if it is possible to construct a new kind of product that takes two vectors (directed lines) and returns an area (or hypersurface, for a vector space with dimension $n > 3$).
-Or even a product that takes a vector and an area and returns a volume (or hypervolume).
-Similar ideas have been present since the advent of algebra, in an attempt to establish a deep connection with geometry.
+However, to estimate the polytope as a whole (edges, faces, and so on), a regular AF designed in light of LA might not be very helpful.

+Indeed, LA has limitations regarding the representation of geometric structures~\cite[p.
+20]{hestenes1999newfoundations}.
+Take for instance the matrix product between two vectors: it always results in either a scalar or a matrix (2-dimensional array of numbers).
+Thus, one may wonder if it is possible to construct a new kind of product that takes two vectors (directed lines or edges) and returns a hypersurface (the face of an n-dimensional polytope); or takes a vector and a hypersurface and returns another polytope.
+Similar ideas have been present since the advent of algebra, in an attempt to establish a deep connection with geometry~\cite{crowe1967history,kleiner2007history}.